epklein/epklein.github.io/_includes/about/experience-mobiltec-sdm-2019.md

 <!-- Software Development Manager (from Jan 2009 to Jan 2019) -->

-In the last ten years, I led the entire product development team in Porto Alegre's, focusing on corporate mobile device management (MDM) solutions.
+In the last ten years, I led the entire product development team in Porto Alegre's office, focusing on corporate mobile device management (MDM) solutions.

 Since my start in 2003 as a developer and up to my position as a software development manager, I have participated in all organizational transformations, playing a key role in the adoption of agile methodologies and lean system development practices.